A Theme Park Wrote a Terrible Play to Make Fun of Me

 As much as the makers of this show probably like to feel brave for being unafraid to make jokes about things you probably wouldn’t be allowed to make jokes about on daytime TV, this isn’t really a fair comparison.

-That Bill and Ted show didn’t get canceled because the writers were telling it like it is.
-It got canceled because they were using harmful stereotypes to mock a minority in front of a majority audience.
-This would be like if Mel Gibson’s defense had been, “Well, how come they’re allowed to make jokes about JonBenét Ramsey on South Park but I’m not allowed to say the N-word?”
+That Bill and Ted show didn’t get cancelled because the writers were telling it like it is.
+It got cancelled because they were using harmful stereotypes to mock a minority in front of a majority audience.
+This would be like if Mel Gibson’s defence had been, “Well, how come they’re allowed to make jokes about JonBenét Ramsey on South Park but I’m not allowed to say the N-word?”

 If, instead, Bill and Ted had made jokes about 9/11 or the death of Rogert Ebert, I wouldn’t have given a shit.
 I almost certainly still wouldn’t have found the show funny, but I wouldn’t have written an article calling it out.